david-vanderson/dvui/README.md

 For an intro to immediate-mode GUIs (IMGUIs), see [this respective section from Dear ImGui](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm).

 #### Advantages
-- Reducing widget state:
+- Reducing widget state
   - For example, a checkbox which directly uses your app's bool
-- Reducing GUI state:
+- Reducing GUI state
   - The widgets shown each frame directly reflect the code run each frame
   - Harder to be in a state where the GUI is showing one thing but the app thinks it's showing something else
   - Don't have to clean up widgets that aren't needed anymore
-- Functions are the composable building blocks of the GUI:
+- Functions are the composable building blocks of the GUI
   - Since running a widget is a function, you can wrap a widget easily:
     ```zig
     // Let's wrap the sliderEntry widget so we have 3 that represent a Color